SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 $ ./new_draft.sh 2016-04-21 19 jsq  # creates _drafts/2016-04-21-issue-19.md
 ```

-## Tips
+# Tips

-Tips for authors to keep up with what's going on.
+Tips for authors to keep up with what's going on:

 - Watch all of the main [Apple repositories](https://github.com/apple).
 - Follow the prominent [contributors](https://github.com/orgs/apple/people).
 - Monitor [swift-evolution-announce](https://lists.swift.org/pipermail/swift-evolution-announce/) for important, high-level announcements.
 - Skim the other [mailing lists](https://lists.swift.org/mailman/listinfo) periodically.
 Look for interesting subject lines and Core Team participation in threads.
+- When in doubt, refer to previous issues for examples.

 Finally, it helps to keep a running draft throughout the week, adding a little bit each day.